 So what's new in Design Educator?

 ImageI love bouncing ideas around with adults.
-They know what they are on about and they are willing to make big changes in their lives, and though doing this to also make big changes in the world.
+They know what they are on about and they are willing to make big changes in their lives, and through doing this to also make big changes in the world.
 I usually manage to banish mediocrity with students either loving or hating my courses.

 You will find some thoughts on my March 2008 Green Architecture Continuing Education course at www.tony-watkins.com/content/view/350/31/